brxndxnpx/VBA/VBXL/Classes/List/README.md

 End Sub
 ```
+---

 ### Removing Items

-I'll be using 2 functions/methods in the examples below to prevent writing the same code in each example.
+I'll be using 2 functions/methods in the examples below to prevent rewriting the same code in each example.

 The code is the exact same as the example above but split into 2 functions/methods.